MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ![Location](./index-images/geolocation2.png)

-Microsoft Edge doesn't collect or store the location data that is shared with the site and generates a new random identifier for each request.
+Microsoft Edge doesn't collect or store the location data that is shared with the site, and generates a new random identifier for each request.

 **InPrivate** browsing uses the location permission settings of the browser profile from which the **InPrivate** session was launched. **Guest** mode always asks you for permission before granting a site access to your precise location.